element-hq/hydrogen-web/doc/UI/ui.md

 ### TemplateView

-`TemplateView` builds on top of this by adopting the IView component model and adding easy event handling attributes and one-way databinding.
+`TemplateView` builds on top of templating by adopting the IView component model and adding event handling attributes and one-way databinding.
-In views based on `TemplateView`, you will see `t` used instead of `tag`.
+In views based on `TemplateView`, you will see a render method with a `t` argument.
 `t` is `TemplateBuilder` object passed to the render function in `TemplateView`.
-As opposed to static templates with `tag`, you always use
-`TemplateView` as an instance of a class, as there is some extra state to keep track (bindings, event handlers and subviews).

 You either subclass `TemplateView` and override the `render` method:
 ```js